 Julie graduated from Emmanuel College in Boston as an art major in 1967.
 She taught in the Waltham Public Schools.
 Since retiring, she is painting full time and teaching.
-She is a master artist member of Cape Cod Art Center, South Shore Art Center and the Nauset Painters.
+She is a master artist member of Cape Cod Art Center, Vice President of New England Watercolor Society, member of South Shore Art Center and the Nauset Painters.

 Ellen Duarte has been creating a Christmas card almost every year since taking up botanical illustration more than a decade ago, when she began her studies at Wellesley College Botanic Garden.
 She earned her Certificate of Botanical Illustration in 2015.
 Ellen grew up in Maine and raised her family on Cape Cod.
 She currently resides in Centerville and is still frequently visiting Maine.
 She and her husband enjoy three grown children and many grandchildren.